Rarely can it be so clearly demonstrated that people, and even whole societies, cannot see what is plainly in front of their eyes.

 These series are very useful and welcome, but they demonstrate that without a cheerleader ‘the public’ are unlikely to make a correct assessment.
 History is full of reassessing former heroes and discovering unsung heroes.

-The purpose of this blogpost is first to record the place that John Logie Baird deserves to occupy in such ‘competitions’ but also to demonstrate how blind people can be in things secular and therefore, no wonder, how blind they are in things spiritual.
+The purpose of this blogpost is first to record the place that John Logie Baird deserves to occupy in such ‘competitions’ but also to demonstrate how blind people can be to what is in front of their eyes – the television or computer screen.
+If they can be distracted by cheerleaders so easily and if they are so blind in secular things, is it any wonder how blind they are in spiritual things?

 The apostle Paul, the number of whose biographies is second only to the Lord Jesus Christ, wrote to the church in Rome that the eternal power of God is clearly seen in His Creation so that rational men are without excuse.
-Rom 1:20.
-The world, the universe and our own extraordinary being bear witness to the glory of God as our Creator, so that atheists close their eyes and are wilfully blind to it 2Pe 3:5 and are without excuse.
+The world, the universe and our own extraordinary personal being each bear witness to the glory of God as our Creator, so that atheists close their eyes and are wilfully blind to it 2Pe 3:5 and are without excuse Rom 1:20.

 “Jesus said, ‘For judgment I am come into this world, that they who do not see might see; and that they who see might be made blind.’